Westwood Academy Approach to Homework.

 - Create a positive, effective partnership between parents and school to best promote learning and improve outcomes for all;

-- Encourage regular practise that generates a lifelong love of reading;
+- Encourage regular opportunities to read for pleasure, fostering a lifelong love of reading;

 - Provide opportunities to practise the core skills that underpin learning and the curriculum, and that promote the committing of key facts and knowledge to long term memory;

 - Consolidate the expectation that pupils will be committed to learning, promoting strong individual responsibility to improving learning behaviours;

 - Prepare pupils for end of key stage tests and transitions into other phases of education both at Westwood and other schools;